Rome.us

 Greek and Roman Relations

 Trajan was a senatorial Emperor, and he was inclined to choose his political support from among the representatives of the ruling urban oligarchies.
-For instance, from the West, there were families like his own, while in the East, there were families of Greek nobles.
+For instance, in the West, there were families like his own, while in the East, there were families of Greek nobles.
 Here, the Greek nobility wanted from Rome the right to self-government.
 According to the historical facts, Trajan was a close friend of Dio of Prusa, and they engaged publicly in conversations with each other.
 Dio was an objective for one of the Emperor’s authoritarian innovations: the implementation of imperial correctors to audit the civic finances of the technically free Greek cities.

 Wars